-Applicants will be required to identify at least one key partner at this stage.
-During our assessment of the EoI we will speak to your key partners and other Welsh Government departments with an interest in the proposals to discuss the project.
+Applicants will be required to identify at least three partners at this stage.
+During our assessment of the EoI we will speak to your partners and other Welsh Government departments with an interest in the proposals to discuss the project.
 The EoI will allow applicants to tell us about the project and what it hopes to achieve in 500 words or less.

-Completed Eol's should be accompanied by a copy of the organisation's latest annual accounts (where available) and submitted electronically to the Community Facilities Programme mailbox at: communityfacilitiesproghelp@gov.wales or by hard copy if preferred (see below for full postal address).
-Applications can be submitted in Welsh or in English.
+Completed Eol's should be accompanied by a copy of the organisation's latest annual accounts (where available) and submitted electronically to the Community Facilities Programme mailbox at: communityfacilitiesproghelp@gov.wales